carlosChanpio70/Starbase_YOLOL/ISAN_modules/ISAN_Toggle_on_off/README.md

 Description:\
     Toggles ISAN and detects if Streamer Mode is on\
 Setup:\
-    Requires an button and 1 memory slot\
+    Requires an button and 2 memory slots\
 Rename the button field "ButtonState" to "IT"\
-Rename the memory slot field to IS(This data field is used in the other ISAN addons I have)
+Rename memory slots to both IS and ISD.